monero-project/monero/README.md

 `$ cd monero && git submodule init && git submodule update`

+*Note*: If there are submodule differences between branches, you may need to use ```git submodule sync && git submodule update``` after changing branches to build successfully.

 ### Build instructions

 Monero uses the CMake build system and a top-level [Makefile](Makefile) that